coyotesong/.github/profile/README.md

 ### Using AccessControlContext to restrict access to sensitive resources (gist)

-This is somewhat outdated since the SecurityManager has been removed from the JVM but this functionaly may return in a JEP.
+This is outdated since the SecurityManager has been removed from the JVM but this functionality may return in a JEP.
 It uses the SecurityManager infrastructure but with a much more functional focus.
 The general idea is to create an AccessControlContext that permits access to the sensitive resource (file, network) and then use a SecurityManager that blocks that access.
 All access will fail unless run as a PrivilegedAction by that previously